Klammertime/CS-22A-JavaScript-for-Programmers/README.md

   * 3-tier architecture, the web stack and scalability.

 * **Testing**
-  * Test Driven Development (TDD): we used Selenium, a browser automation tool commonly used for automating the testing of web applications.
+  * We briefly covered TDD and the different types of testing.
+Then we used Selenium, a browser automation tool commonly used for automating the testing of web applications.

 * **Mobile Platforms**